 Part of Rock Essentials Clinic articles where we go sport climbing and turn our attention to the unglamorous but essential techniques of clipping, belaying and falling.
 This’ll get us ready for our autumn sun rock hits so we can take full advantage of a new found slickness and confidence.
-We kick-off this month with a bunch of clip tips so you can fine tune your clipping, saving crucial time and energy, which could just make all the difference on a long cherished on-sight or tough redpoint.
+We kick-off with a bunch of clip tips so you can fine tune your clipping, saving crucial time and energy, which could just make all the difference on a long cherished on-sight or tough redpoint.

 Libby Peter on Discomknockerated (F6b+) at Penmaen Head, Colwyn Bay.
 Here, a cross body clip comes in handy

 Sport climbing ethics and jargon